-- The effective working range for the ECPU in this mode is nominally 0.5 Hz to 50 kHz.
-Because the EDIO uses a 32-bit counter instead of a 24-bit counter used by the ECPU, it has an effective working range in this mode of less than 0.002 Hz. - The accuracy of the frequency measurement is inversely proportional to the measured frequency.
-For example, at a frequency of 50 kHz, 100 counts are accumulated in the counter resulting in a 1.0% measurement accuracy; at a frequency of 5 kHz, 1000 counts are accumulated in the counter resulting in a 0.1% measurement accuracy. - When the input signal pulse frequency is greater than the sample rate, the eDAQ latches the first pulse frequency measured until it reads the value effectively ignoring subsequent pulses that occur in the sample period after the latched pulse.
-When the input signal pulse frequency is less than the sample rate, the eDAQ uses the stored pulse frequency for the previous output sample. - When the input signal pulse train stops for an extended period of time, the following occurs.
-For the ECPU counters, the 24-bit register saturates in about 3.3 seconds.
-When this occurs, the saturation frequency of about 0.3 Hz is latched and output until the pulse train starts again.
-The EDIO counters use 32-bit registers, which saturate in about 850 seconds and keep track of the last output pulse period value and the time elapsed since the last pulse was detected.
+- Because the ELDIO uses a 32-bit counter, it has an effective working range in this mode of less than 0.002 Hz. - The accuracy of the frequency measurement is inversely proportional to the measured frequency.
+For example, at a frequency of 50 kHz, 100 counts are accumulated in the counter resulting in a 1.0% measurement accuracy; at a frequency of 5 kHz, 1000 counts are accumulated in the counter resulting in a 0.1% measurement accuracy. - When the input signal pulse frequency is greater than the sample rate, the eDAQ/ite latches the first pulse frequency measured until it reads the value effectively ignoring subsequent pulses that occur in the sample period after the latched pulse.
+When the input signal pulse frequency is less than the sample rate, the eDAQ/ite uses the stored pulse frequency for the previous output sample. - When the input signal pulse train stops for an extended period of time, the following occurs.
+The ELDIO counters use 32-bit registers, which saturate in about 850 seconds and keep track of the last output pulse period value and the time elapsed since the last pulse was detected.
 If sufficient time passes with no new pulse detected, the output is adjusted downward to account for the fact the pulse period is greater than what was previously latched.
 This results in the output pulse frequency value continuously decaying until a new pulse is detected.